How To: Handle the DMV Matters of a Deceased Person

 • An original or certified copy of the decedent’s death certificate.

-• A statement with the:
+• A Statement of Facts (REG 256) with the:

-• Decedent’s name and DL/ID card number.
+• DL/ID card number.

 • Name of the person reporting the death and relationship to the decedent.